 To tell you about us, I need to start with when I was first introduced to sailing.
 My grandfather owned a Bristol 29 sailboat named “Bohemian”.
 That was the boat I grew up on.
 I spent many summer weeks out on that boat and my love of sailing started there.
 My grandfather grew too old to maintain the boat and I was too young to know what I was doing (and lost interest sailing).
 When my grandfather passed away, I decided to sell the boat and distance myself from sailing altogether.

 A few years later, My wife KC and I decided to give sailing a go again and we purchased a Pearson 26 and sailed that for a whole year.
 We had many repairs to do on the Pearson, including replacing spongy decks and an antiquated outboard.
 If you add the repairs to the cost of the slip (one of the cheapest slips in the Chesapeake at $2000 a year) it became a bit overwhelming and I decided to sell the Pearson.

 Like all sailors, I stumbled upon a great project, an Iroquois 30 catamaran.
 That project lasted all of 6 months before I sold it to a very nice couple who are now sailing full time in Key West, FL.

-I took about 8 months (it felt like an eternity) off from boats until I decided I wanted to start a business, and what better industry than my passion of sailing.
+I took about 8 months (it felt like an eternity) off from boats until I decided I wanted to start a business, and what better industry than my passion for sailing.
 We purchased a poorly maintained Hobie 16 and decided we were going to start a used Hobie parts company.
 After realizing that storage was going to be a big problem, we decided to look around the industry and see what other options there were.